 One of the best ways to boost your focus and productivity is to seek more simplicity and minimalism in your work.
 Today, we live in a society of more.
 Do more.
 Work more.
 Take on more responsibilities.
 Start more projects.
 Build more side-hustles.

 In the past, I worked on a hundred different things at the same time.
 I was feeling productive, but in reality, I wasn’t.
 I was merely busy.

 Despite working hard, doing a lot, and working many hours, I wasn’t achieving the results that I wanted.
-The problem was that I was doing too much; I was spreading my time, attention and energy too thin among too many different things.
-So, none of the projects or tasks I worked on received the full attention they required in order to succeed.
+The problem was that I was doing too much.
+I was spreading my time, attention, and energy too thin among too many different things.
+So, none of the projects or tasks I worked on received the full attention they required to succeed.

 Our belief that doing more leads to better results is actually destroying our focus.
 We are spread too thin among too many different tasks and projects — and that’s why so many of us feel stressed, overwhelmed, and stuck, despite working hard.

 “If you seek tranquility, do less.
 Or (more accurately) do what’s essential.
 Do less, better.
 Because most of what we do or say is not essential.
 If you can eliminate it, you’ll have more tranquility.” — Marcus Aurelius